vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 SPF performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
 - SPF protects the P1 sender domain (Envelope sender, RFC5321.MailFrom).

-DKIM verifies if the public key (DNS record from sending domain) of a sending domain, matched the private key that came from the sending server.
+DKIM verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
 This is a check that the sending domain actually sent the e-mail.
 DKIM must be configured for each sending server, such as Exchange Online or any other server/SaaS service.

-- DKIM protects the P2 sender domain (Letter sender, which recipients see in their email client, RFC5322.From).
+- DKIM protects the P2 sender domain (Letter sender, RFC5322.From).

 DMARC acts as a shield on top of SPF and DKIM.
 DMARC ensures that emails that fail the SPF and/or DKIM tests do not get through.

-- DMARC protects the P2 sender domain (Letter sender, which recipients see in their email client, RFC5322.From).
+- DMARC protects the P2 sender domain (Letter sender, RFC5322.From).

 ### Finalizing
 To protect all non-sending domains, you should consider:
-- a restrictive ***deny all SPF*** record ```v=spf1 -all```
+- a ***deny all SPF*** record ```v=spf1 -all```
 - a ***reject DMARC*** record ```v=DMARC1; p=reject;```

 This protects all of your domains from phishers and spammers, as bad actors will actively look for unused domains to exploit.